This is a basic look at the Big Five Personality Traits and a quick comparison to the Myers Briggs Personality Type Indicator (MBTI).

 - Thrill seeking

 People with high agreeableness are friendly, helpful, unselfish, sympathetic and compassionate.
 They will often place the needs of others before their own.
 They cooperate well with others and consider different points of views.
 These people are generally optimistic in nature.
 They also hate confrontation and will avoid it at all costs.
-People who score low on the agreeableness scale may lack compassion, prioritize their own needs first and more likely to be confrontational.
+People who score low on the agreeableness scale may lack compassion, prioritize their own needs first and more likely to be confrontational and competitive.
+Women on average tend to be higher on trait agreeableness.

 Neuroticism – Emotional Stability

-Those high on the neuroticism scale are likely to suffer with mood swings and negative emotions.
+Those high on the neuroticism scale are likely to suffer with mood swings and general negative emotions.
 They’re generally less in control of their emotions.
 They’re more likely to get worked up, stressed and anxious more easily.
 The reverse is true for those scoring low on the neuroticism scale.
+Neuroticism is another trait where there is a difference between the genders, women on average are higher on trait neuroticism.

 - Self consciousness